saverio-negro/ModalCard/README.md

 The `ModalCard` component is an interesting example of combining multiple design patterns to achieve clarity, reusability, and expressiveness.

+#### Factory Design Pattern

-The primary design pattern is the _Factory Method_ design pattern.
-This pattern exposes a method to the user of our class or struct to create well-defined instances of a certain type.
+The primary design pattern is the _Factory_ design pattern.
+This pattern is a creational design pattern, which exposes a method to the user of our class or struct to create well-defined instances of a certain type.
 In our case, we exposed `static` methods (e.g., `.destructive`, or `.cancel`) to produce `ModalCard.Button` instances; for this reason, we can specifically refer to it as _Static Factory Method_.

 ```swift
 public static func destructive(_ label: Text, _ action: @escaping () -> Void) -> ModalCard.Button {